 Dog ball - Every dog loves a run around in the park.
 Pick a ball that is specially designed for dogs so they can’t come to any harm.
 Dog balls also survive the perils of teeth and strong jaws better than a regular tennis ball too!

 Chew toys - When your dog is new to your home, he won’t know his boundaries or the house rules.
 Have a couple of chew toys to hand.
 If you catch your dog chewing on something you don’t want him to, swap it out for the toy.
 This can be more effective than discipline for a new dog.

 Collar - Your dog’s collar is important, whether you live in an area that requires it by law or not.
 Should your dog go missing, the collar tag will help you get him back.
 The collar is also handy to clip the lead onto if your new dog doesn’t require a harness.

 Lead - There are many places where it is essential you keep your dog on a lead.
 It is advisable to use one when you are walking beside a road or near schools and children’s parks.
 If your dog is excitable, you must keep him on a lead in case he knocks someone over.
-Behaviour classes can dramatically improve a dog’s temperament if you have trouble.
+Behaviour classes can dramatically improve a dog’s temperament.

 Jacket - Small breeds in cold weather can get very cold, especially if they are carried rather than walking.
 Choose something that fits well to avoid hazards.

 Pet insurance - If you have a rescue dog, then chances are your new dog has gone through all the veterinary checks he needs for the year.
 It is still wise to have pet insurance to cover any unexpected bills.
 Dogs can be hurt as well as getting sick.
 This can be very expensive.
 Insurance can cover you in most circumstances.